+Table 2 – Detailed SyncAck Error Scenarios

 For SOA and LSMS systems sending an asynchronous response message that contains the optional status_code or status_info parameters, it should be noted that the NPAC system considers only the basic_code in the processing the response.
 The status_code and status_info parameters may be specified by the SOA/LSMS systems and the NPAC will record these parameters in the log, but it will not use them in processing the response.